Sandy Springs Georgia home where radon testing is recommended

 North Springs.
 The northern part of Sandy Springs, closer to the Roswell city line, sits on the same productive granite geology that makes North Fulton one of the higher radon risk areas in Metro Atlanta.
 Homes here benefit from the same testing urgency as neighboring Roswell.

-Use our radon risk lookup tool to check the risk level for your Sandy Springs zip code.
+Use our check local radon risk levels to check the risk level for your Sandy Springs zip code.

 4. Local Testing Data and Trends